Only 36 Percent of Indian Engineers Can Write Compilable Code, Says Study

 Sounds like the goal of modern management practices all right.

+Looks too good to me, my feeling is that it's worse in reality and that the test only was done on the good ones with experience.

-What percent of slashdot editors (Score:1, Funny)
+What percent of slashdot editors (Score:5, Funny)

 What percent of Slashdot Editors can spot a dupe?